 And thankfully, there is the now!
 And there is God's perfect timing again!
 10.5 years later, the purpose is beginning to dawn.
-And as far as community, I believe THAT is beginning to unfold.
-He has directed our path to an incredible community of faith here in Franklin--Gateway Franklin!
-I wish we would have found this place and these people 10 years ago, but then again, I was still operating in a certain degree of "idiocy", as I was only in my 30's.
-Better late than never, I suppose.
-I LOVE FRANKLIN!
-There are certain aspects of being here that feel a little "transit", even after 10 years, namely, still living in an apartment, and the community thing.
-But on a deeper level, I know this is home!
-Our purpose is birthing from here.
+And as far as community, I believe THAT will unfold.
+There are certain aspects of living here in Franklin that feel a little "transit", even after 10 years, namely, still living in an apartment, and the community thing.
+But I feel strongly that our purpose has birthed, and has been developed from here.
 His Kingdom legacy in our lives is burgeoning from here!
 These past 10.5 years have been a longer-than-I-had-hoped period of preparation and isolated discovery.
 God has mercifully been reconnecting me to my identity, and His heart for my family and me.
 I have never been more excited about the revealing of this next chapter.
 Every part of our story has been leading up to THIS CHAPTER!
 Man, am I ready to close the one I’ve been reading over and over for 10 years, and start reading the new one!
 Thanks for listening!

 Sunday, August 13, 2017